 The largest island in Thailand, Phuket is rich in culture and full of natural beauty.
-The stunning beaches and diving spots is what makes it an ever-attractive destination to many tourists.
+The stunning beaches and diving spots are what make it an ever-attractive destination to many tourists.

-More than sightseeing the main attractions, Phuket is home to many communities with their own history, cultures and believes.
+More than sightseeing the main attractions, Phuket is home to many communities with their own history, cultures, and beliefs.
 Thai Buddhists are the majority of this island’s population, whose culture is often a blend between southern Thai and Chinese.
-Another large community is the Muslim who often reflect their belief through agricultural products, food, and lifestyle.
+Another large community is the Muslims who often reflect their belief through agricultural products, food, and lifestyle.

 What people usually don’t see as much are the local lifestyle and the inland beauty.
 We’re here to tell you that Phuket is a lot more than a tourist trap.
 It’s time to find out the top 10 impressive things to do in Phuket!

 View this post on Instagram

 Naiharn Beach is one of the most beautiful beaches in Phuket and a top choice when looking for things to do in Phuket.
 Surrounded by a jungle-covered mountain landscape, this beach is a must-visit during your stay.
 Come here to sunbathe, swim, relax by the seaside, snorkel, or even surf!

 Yep, that’s right!
 You can take a selfie with an airplane right here in Phuket!
 Among the many exciting things to do in Phuket, at Mai Khao Beach, you’ll have the rare opportunity to take a selfie with an airplane taking off or landing.
 Check for the best spot, and wait for an airplane to pass just above your head, and you can take the coolest photo of a lifetime!